edgexfoundry/app-functions-sdk-go/README.md

 `.MarkAsPushed()` is used to indicate to EdgeX Core Data that an event has been "pushed" and is no longer required to be stored.
 The scheduler service will purge all events that have been marked as pushed based on the configured schedule.
 By default, it is once daily at midnight.
 If you leverage the built in export functions (i.e. HTTP Export, or MQTT Export), then the event will automatically be marked as pushed upon a successful export.
 ### .PushToCore()
 `.PushToCore(string deviceName, string readingName, byte[] value)` is used to push data to EdgeX Core Data so that it can be shared with other applications that are subscribed to the message bus that core-data publishes to. `deviceName` can be set as you like along with the `readingName` which will be set on the EdgeX event sent to CoreData.
 This function will return the new EdgeX Event with the ID populated, however the CorrelationId will not be available.

  > NOTE: If validation is turned on in CoreServices then your `deviceName` and `readingName` must exist in the CoreMetadata and be properly registered in EdgeX.

  > WARNING: Be aware that without a filter in your pipeline, it is possible to create an infinite loop when the messagebus trigger is used.
 Choose your device-name and reading name appropriately.
 ### .Complete()
 `.Complete([]byte outputData)` can be used to return data back to the configured trigger.
 In the case of an HTTP trigger, this would be an HTTP Response to the caller.
 In the case of a message bus trigger, this is how data can be published to a new topic per the configuration.

+### .SetRetryData()

+`.SetRetryData(payload []byte)` can be used to store data for later retry.
+This is useful when creating a custom export function that needs to retry on failure sending the data.
+The payload data will be stored for later retry based on `Store and Forward` configuration.
+When the retry is triggered, the function pipeline will be re-executed starting with the function that called this API.
+That function will be passed the stored data, so it is important that all transformations occur in functions prior to the export function.
+The `Context` will also be restored to the state when the function called this API.
+See [Store and Forward](#store-and-forward) for more details.

+> NOTE: `Store and Forward` must enabled when calling this API.

 ## Built-In Transforms/Functions